 Since 1999, the survey sample has employed a 50-State design with an independent, multistage area probability sample for each of the 50 States and the District of Columbia.

 Sample: A multistage area probability sample for each of the 50 states and the District of Columbia was used since 1999.
 The 2005 NSDUH is the first survey in a coordinated five-year sample design.
 Although there is no overlap with the 1999-2004 samples, the coordinated design for 2005 through 2009 facilitated a 50 percent overlap in second-stage units (area segments [see below]) between each two successive years from 2005 through 2009.
-The 2004 NSDUH continued the 50 percent overlap by retaining approximately half of the first-stage sampling units from the 2003 survey.
 This design was intended to increase the precision of estimates in year-to-year trend analyses because of the expected positive correlation resulting from the overlapping sample between successive survey years.
 The 2005 design allows for computation of estimates by state in all 50 states plus the District of Columbia.
 States may therefore be viewed as the first level of stratification as well as a reporting variable.
 Eight states, referred to as the large sample states, had a sample designed to yield 3,600 respondents per state for the 2005 survey.
 This sample size was considered adequate to support direct state estimates.
 The remaining 43 states (which include the District of Columbia) had a sample designed to yield 900 respondents per state in the 2005 survey.
 In these 43 states, adequate data were available to support reliable state estimates based on SAE methodology.
 Within each state, sampling strata called state sampling (SS) regions were formed.
 Based on a composite size measure, states were partitioned geographically into roughly equal-sized regions.
 In other words, regions were formed such that each area yielded, in expectation, roughly the same number of interviews during each data collection period.
 The eight large sample states were divided into 48 SS regions each.
 The remaining states were divided into 12 SS regions each.
 Therefore, the partitioning of the United States resulted in the formation of a total of 900 SS regions.
-Unlike the 1999 through 2004 surveys, the first stage of selection for the 2005 through 2009 NSDUHs was census tracts.
-The first stage of selection began with the construction of an area sample frame that contained one record for each census tract in the United States.
-If necessary, census tracts were aggregated within SS regions until each tract had, at a minimum, 150 dwelling units in urban areas and 100 dwelling units in rural areas.
-These census tracts served as the primary sampling units (PSUs) for the coordinated five-year sample.
+Unlike the 1999 through 2004 surveys, the first stage of selection for the 2005 through 2009 NSDUHs was Census tracts.
+The first stage of selection began with the construction of an area sample frame that contained one record for each Census tract in the United States.
+If necessary, Census tracts were aggregated within SS regions until each tract had, at a minimum, 150 dwelling units in urban areas and 100 dwelling units in rural areas.
+These Census tracts served as the primary sampling units (PSUs) for the coordinated five-year sample.
+One area segment (one or more Census blocks) was selected within each sampled Census tract.
 In advance of the survey period, specially trained listers had visited each area segment and listed all addresses for housing units and eligible group quarters units in a prescribed order.
 Systematic sampling was used to select the allocated sample of addresses from each segment.
 Each respondent who completed a full interview was given a $30 cash payment as a token of appreciation for his or her time.
 To improve the precision of the estimates, the sample allocation process targeted five age groups: 12 to 17 years, 18 to 25 years, 26 to 34 years, 35 to 49 years, and 50 years or older.
 The size measures used in selecting the area segments were coordinated with the dwelling unit and person selection process so that a nearly self-weighting sample could be achieved in each of the five age groups.
 The achieved sample size for the 2005 survey was 68,308 persons.
 The public use file contains 55,905 records due to a subsampling step used in the disclosure protection procedures.
 A key step in the data processing procedures established the minimum item response requirements in order for cases to be retained for weighting and further analysis (i.e., "usable" cases).
 These requirements, as well as full sampling methodology, are detailed in the codebook.

-Weight: Due to various adjustments, such as those for nonresponse and poststratification, the 2005 NSDUH sample design is not self-weighting.
+Weight: Due to unequal selection probabilities at multiple stages of sample selection and various adjustments, such as those for nonresponse and poststratification, the 2005 NSDUH sample design is not self-weighting.
 Analysts are advised to use the final sample weight when attempting to use the 2005 NSDUH data to draw inferences about the target population or any subdomains of the target population.
-All estimates published in SAMHSA reports (such as the results from the 2005 NSDUH) are weighted using the final analysis weight for the full sample.
+All estimates published in SAMHSA reports (such as the results from the 2005 NSDUH) are weighted using the final analysis weight for the full sample (ANALWT).
 For the public use file, the corresponding final sample weight is denoted as ANALWT_C, with the "C" denoting confidentiality protection.
 This sample weight represents the total number of target population persons each record on the file represents.
 Note that the sum of ANALWT_C, over all records on the data file, represents an estimate of the total number of people in the target population.

 Mode of Data Collection: audio computer-assisted self interview (ACASI), computer-assisted personal interview (CAPI)